 Shrimp Alfredo Pasta is so creamy and rich, your whole family will love it.
 Made with garlic, cheese, and cream, this delicious shrimp pasta dish is always a favorite.

-How to make Shrimp Alfredo
+How to Make Shrimp Alfredo Pasta

 - Season the shrimp.
 Sprinkle the raw shrimp with salt and pepper.